xyproto/zsnes/README.md

 For other platforms than Linux, copying `config.template` or `config.linux` to `config.default`, then editing `config.default`, might be needed.

+### Debug build

+Make sure `~/roms/snes/example.sfc` exists and is a valid SNES rom.
+Also make sure that `gdb` is installed.
+Then:

+    make debug

 ### Install

     make install